Multiple Effect Evaporator

 Single Effect vs. Multiple Effect Evaporators

 In a single-effect evaporator, steam heats a liquid, causing the water in the liquid to evaporate.
 The resulting steam is then discarded, making the process energy-intensive.
-In contrast, a Multiple Effect Evaporator reuses the steam generated in one stage to heat the next stage, thus conserving energy and improving efficiency.
+In contrast, a multiple-effect evaporator reuses the steam generated in one stage to heat the next stage, thus conserving energy and improving efficiency.
 Typically, MEEs consist of two or more stages, with triple-effect evaporators (three stages) being quite common.

 Key Components of Multiple Effect Evaporators